gwbtc/collaborative-working-groups/uip-proposal.md

 5. Next Meeting: [Date/Time]
 ```

-All meetings MUST be documented in the shared GitHub repository.
+All meetings MUST be documented in the shared Git repository.

 ### Membership Mechanism

 #### Composition

-Working groups SHALL start with 3-5 members.
+Working groups SHALL start with three or more members.

 #### Requirements